 With respect to a restriction period, for a post-employment restrictive covenant to be deemed valid and enforceable, the period cannot exceed what an employer's reasonable business necessity would demand.
-There are no clear standards for judging necessity and reasonableness, and the courts decide these issues by considering various factors (see question 33).
+There are no clear standards for judging necessity and reasonableness, and the courts decide these issues by considering various factors.